pganalyze/pganalyze-docs/log-insights/index.md

 ![](setup/log_insights_screenshot.png)

-Welcome to **Log Insights** - pganalyze's feature to monitor and analyze the PostgreSQL log files, and give you insights into how to tune your database better, or to explain why your database might be slow at a given moment.
+Welcome to pganalyze **Log Insights** - the best way to monitor and analyze your PostgreSQL log files, and give you insights into how to tune your database better, or to explain why your database might be slow at a given moment.

 ## Setup